-Question Y Ν Action Point 1 Is there a ramp, with level surfaces at top/intermediate/bottom?
-N/A N/A 2 Is it wide enough and suitably graded?
-N/A N/A 3 Is the surface slip resistant?
-N/A N/A 4 Are there kerbs and are there edges protected to prevent accidents?
-N/A N/A 5 Are there handrails to one or both sides?
-N/A N/A 6 Are there (alternative) steps & ramp N/A N/A 7 Identified by visual/tactile information?
-N/A N/A 8 Are there handrails to one or both sides?
-N/A N/A 9 Are ramps and steps adequately lit?
-N/A N/A 10 Are treads and risers consistent in depth and height?
-N/A N/A 11 Are all nosings marked and/or readily identifiable?
-N/A N/A 12 Are landings of adequate size and are they provided at intermediate levels in long flights?
-N/A N/A
+Question Y Ν Action Point 1 Is there a ramp, with level surfaces at top/intermediate/bottom? \checkmark 2 Is it wide enough and suitably graded? \checkmark 3 Is the surface slip resistant?
+N/A 4 Are there kerbs and are there edges protected to prevent accidents? \checkmark 5 Are there handrails to one or both sides? \checkmark 6 Are there (alternative) steps & ramp N/A 7 Identified by visual/tactile information?
+N/A N/A at this time, would be added if necessary 8 Are there handrails to one or both sides? \checkmark 9 Are ramps and steps adequately lit? \checkmark 10 Are treads and risers consistent in depth and height? \checkmark 11 Are all nosing's marked and/or readily identifiable? \checkmark 12 Are landings of adequate size and are they provided at intermediate levels in long flights? \checkmark